agkozak/zsh-z/README.md

 `z`, or any alternative you set up using `$ZSHZ_CMD` or `$_Z_CMD`, is an alias. `setopt COMPLETE_ALIASES` divorces the tab completion for aliases from the underlying commands they invoke, which historically broke Zsh-z's tab completion.
 Zsh-z now handles this automatically: the first Tab press registers the alias name with `_zshz` so completion works under `COMPLETE_ALIASES` without any extra setup.

-That registration happens inside Zsh-z's own Tab widget, so it only runs while Zsh-z still owns the Tab binding.
-If you use another plugin that rebinds Tab for itself -- [fzf-tab](https://github.com/Aloxaf/fzf-tab) is the common case -- and you load it *after* Zsh-z, the widget never runs and the registration never happens.
-Under `COMPLETE_ALIASES` you would then have no completion for `z`.
-Adding
+That registration happens inside Zsh-z's own Tab widget.
+If a plugin loaded after Zsh-z replaces the Tab binding without invoking the previous widget, Zsh-z's widget never runs and the registration does not happen.
+Under `COMPLETE_ALIASES`, you would then have no completion for `z`.
+Once `compinit` has run, adding

     compdef _zshz ${ZSHZ_CMD:-${_Z_CMD:-z}}